wlsf82/gitlab-cypress/README.md

 > After that, log in on your local GitLab environment and create an access token, then export it as an environment variable called `CYPRESS_ACCESS_TOKEN`.
 This token will be used by most of the tests.

+> By default, the tests will run against `http://localhos:3000/`.
+If you need to run the tests in a different URL, changed the `baseUrl` property in the `cypress.json` file.

 Run `npm t` to run the tests in headless mode.
 The test results should look like the below image.

 ![Cypress test framework running GitLab tests in headless mode](assets/test-results-headless.png)